Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The PR industry has been proving this from its side.
 Edelman's head of U.S. media, Todd Ringler, stated that "generative engine optimization is going to be front-and-center in any successful brand or reputation campaign."
 The WorldCom PR Group, representing 160 independent agencies globally, concluded that "up to 90% of citations driving brand visibility in LLMs come from earned media."
 The GEO research community has been proving the same conclusion from its data.
 Search Engine Land's 2026 GEO guide stated directly: "Digital PR and thought leadership are direct GEO levers."

 Each side has been building half the case for why earned media is the structural foundation of AI citation authority.
 Neither side has the architecture that names both halves simultaneously.
 That architecture is Machine Relations, coined by Jaxon Parrott in 2024.
 MR describes the full discipline of earning AI citations and recommendations by making a brand legible, retrievable, and credible inside AI-driven discovery systems.
-It evolves PR (Public Relations to Machine Relations by etymology) and positions GEO, AEO, and technical optimization as operational layers within a system that starts with earned authority, because the research, including the new bias research summarized in this article, keeps confirming that earned authority is the foundation everything else depends on.
+It evolves PR (Public Relations to Machine Relations by etymology) and positions GEO, AEO, and technical optimization as operational layers within a system that starts with earned authority, because the research, including the bias research summarized in this article, keeps confirming that earned authority is the foundation everything else depends on.

 The brands competing against that advantage have a narrowing window.
 The compounding dynamics documented in the research mean the cost of catching up increases every quarter.
 A visibility audit maps where your brand currently sits in AI-generated answers, which queries surface you favorably, and where the bias is working against you.
 That is the starting point for building the earned media infrastructure that turns structural bias from a headwind into a tailwind.